 Black Loafers Vs Brown Loafers To Weddings

 When dressing for a wedding, black loafers will generally look more formal than brown ones.
 If the wedding is “formal” but you feel loafers would be appropriate, black horsebit loafers would be your best option.
 For “smart-casual” weddings, brown loafers in any style would potentially work well.

 As I mentioned earlier, black will always be considered more formal than brown – even dark brown.

 So if you’re looking to wear a pair for a formal/black-tie optional wedding, strongly consider black loafers.
 Dark brown at the very least.

-But if you’re looking to dress for a smart-casual wedding, brown will be a better choice.
+But if you’re looking to dress for a smart-casual wedding, brown would often be a better choice.

-This isn’t simply because it’ll look more casual and laid-back, while black may immediately come across as overdressed.
+This isn’t simply because it’ll look more casual and laid-back.

 It’s also because brown is a much more versatile color.